vishvAsa/notes/computing/computer_architecture/Display.md

 In addition LCD screens vary in adjustibility of height, orientation etc. and whether they also function as a touch sensitive input device.
 Screen size of around 14' has been quite adequate in my laptop computer.

 #### Best and economical
-23 inch LCD without touch sensitivity was available for around 110\\\( in a sale.
+24 inch LCD without touch sensitivity was available for around 110 USD in a sale.

+#### Ports
+???

 ## Projectors
 Using projectors for display allows display size to be set dynamically; allowing a variety of postures and ability to view from a distance, it may be ergonomically better.
 But, it is not suitable for close viewing (and there fore use as a second monitor), because of the flickering in the display.